 Almonds have a Glycemic Index (GI) of about 5 to 10, which is low.
-Glycemic Index indicates the rank of the food based on its carbohydrate content and how easily the food gets digested, resulting in a hike in the body’s blood sugar or glucose levels.
-The foods with a rank between 0 to 50 are considered low GI, 51 to 69 are medium, whereas the food from 70 to 100 are high.
+The glycemic Index indicates the rank of the food based on its carbohydrate content and how easily the food gets digested, resulting in a hike in the body’s blood sugar or glucose levels.
+Foods with a rank between 0 and 50 are considered low GI, 51 to 69 are medium, whereas food from 70 to 100 is high.
 The foods with high GI rankings are not good for weight loss and diabetic patients.
-Almonds have low GI; thus, it is suitable for people with diabetes as it does not spike blood sugar levels.
+Almonds have low GI; thus, they are suitable for people with diabetes as they do not spike blood sugar levels.
 Almonds have a low GI, and thus, the blood absorbs them slowly.

 Health Benefits of Almonds

-Some of the most important health benefits of almonds are as follows:
+Some of the most essential health benefits of almonds are as follows:

 Almonds Good For Brain

 Almonds are a powerhouse of several health benefits.
+According to the National Institutes of Health, almonds are proven to improve memory function.
 They are rich in B-complex like Vitamin B1, Vitamin B3, Vitamin B9, Thiamine, Niacin, and Folate, which are vital for brain development, especially for kids during the first two years and for neonatal development during the pregnancy phase.
 It is even rich in manganese which is important for brain development and nerve functioning.
 Almonds are popular for their benefits in improving concentration and memory.

 Almond Good For Heart

-Almonds are a rich source of MUFA, which is the most vital element for the development of overall health.
+According to NLM, almonds are a rich source of MUFA, which is the most vital element for the development of overall health.
 Almonds are rich in Vitamin E, and after soaking, the content amplifies, which helps prevent plaque accumulation in the arteries.
-Thus when on the go, the best snacking options are almonds and walnuts, both soaked and unsoaked.
+Thus, when on the go, the best snacking options are almonds and walnuts, both soaked and unsoaked.
 They are also a rich source of monounsaturated.

 Almonds For Cholesterol

-Almonds are a rich source of antioxidants and flavonoids, which, when paired up with Vitamin E from the almond, work against the free radicals and causes inflammation.
-Thus it stops the oxidation of LDL cholesterol and thereby lowers the LDL cholesterol levels.
-Almonds are beneficial in increasing the levels of good cholesterol.
+Almonds are a rich source of antioxidants and flavonoids, which, when paired up with Vitamin E from the almond, work against the free radicals and cause inflammation.
+Thus, it stops the oxidation of LDL cholesterol and thereby lowers the LDL cholesterol levels.
+According to the Mayo Clinic, almonds are beneficial in increasing the levels of good cholesterol.
 They work to reduce HDL cholesterol.
-It is a well-stated fact that the balance between good and bad cholesterol must be maintained for good healthy blood cholesterol levels.
+It is a well-stated fact that the balance between good and bad cholesterol must be maintained for good, healthy blood cholesterol levels.